 At a minimum, a small project should collect and report actual direct costs at the control account level by WBS.
-If internal management or the customer requires information by OBS element, then the cost collection structure should also support this requirement.
+If internal management or the customer requires information by OBS element, then the cost collection structure should also support this requirement (see Section 1.1).